Sculpture ~ Lettercutting

 Graham Alborough

 After a career in film and television, Graham trained as a signwriter, and then completed a two year post-graduate diploma in historic stone carving at City & Guilds Art School in Kennington.
-For the past 10 years he has been working professionally as a lettercutter, sculptor and stone carver –with numerous prestigious commissions for memorials and historic, decorative and figurative carving.
-Graham also takes commissions for portrait busts in modelled in clay, cast in resin or bronze or carved in stone.
+For the past 10 years he has been working professionally as a lettercutter, sculptor and stone carver, with numerous prestigious commissions for memorials and historic, decorative and figurative carving.
+Graham also takes commissions for portrait busts modelled in clay, cast in resin or bronze or carved in stone.

 Fergus Davidson